pavelshtanko/cv/README.md

 - Management of the development process in specific domains of the application

-- Backend development using ASP.NET MVC\WebApi
+- Backend development using ASP.NET MVC/WebApi
-- OAuth token-based authentication\authorization
+- OAuth token-based authentication/authorization
 - Frontend development using Angular 2, Durandal, KnockoutJS
 - Responsible for the fraud and payment domains in our application
 - BDD tests with SpecFlow
 - Integration and automation tests
-- CI\CD process with Teamcity, MSDeploy and FAKE (F# scripting)
+- CI/CD process with Teamcity, MSDeploy and FAKE (F# scripting)

 ---

-### 20\20 Vision (Netherlands) - software developer (2012 - 2014)
+### 20/20 Vision (Netherlands) - software developer (2012 - 2014)
 Developing of budget2pay management cloud solution that includes a lot of components for building custom business workflows and manage them.

 Did:
 - Developed new modules to provide new functionality and integration of them into the existing system
-- Responsible for license control\verification server, and its infrastructure
+- Responsible for license control/verification server, and its infrastructure
 - Developed web site that allows to set up customer’s environments
 - Developed back-office portal to manage customer’s environments
 - Integrated OCR system into the application